 With the feature of ceramic, the ceramic teapot will absorb the flavor and fragrance of the tea.
 The more times the ceramic teapot is used, the more fragrant the tea is.

-Tips: As the ceramic teapot will absorb the flavor of tea, using a teapot to make just one type of tea is an appropriate usage, otherwise the flavor and fragrance teapot has absorbed will cover that of the second type of tea you mean to make.
+Tips: Because the ceramic teapot will absorb the flavor of tea, using a teapot to make just one type of tea is an appropriate usage, otherwise the flavor and fragrance teapot has absorbed will cover that of the second type of tea you intend to make.

 - Making green tea: glass cup is the best, then the porcelain cup.